ksens/shim/README.md

 through a simple HTTP API.
 It's based on the mongoose web server.

 ## Notes
-Shim supports TLS and SSL encryption and implements PAM password authentication.
+Shim supports TLS/SSL encryption and implements PAM password authentication.
 The encrypted, authenticated API adds one new argument to the unencrypted, non-authentication API, but is otherwise identical.
 See